omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Disruption Type | **0.475** | **< 0.001** | Significant |
 | Product Category | 0.0056 | 0.745 | Not significant |

-**Findings:** Severity is driven by disruption type, not product category.
+**Findings:** Disruption severity varies significantly by disruption type but not by product category.
+While product categories show minor differences, the nature of the disruption itself is the dominant factor determining how severe the disruption becomes.

 ---